-Calculated infrared spectra that have been scaled to account for the systematic error in frequency and broadened to account for finite temperature are visually quite similar to the corresponding experimental spectra (taken from the NIST database).
+Calculated infrared spectra from the EDF2/6-31G model that have been scaled to account for the systematic error in frequency and broadened to account for finite temperature are visually quite similar to the corresponding experimental spectra (taken from the NIST database).
 The four examples that follow, benzamide, (dimethylmethylidene) cyclopentadiene, 1,2-epoxy-cis-4-vinylcyclohexane and camphor are typical of the ~1000 comparisons that have been made.